 - ½ teaspoon salt

 - ¼ teaspoon black pepper

-- Chop the chicken, cranberries, walnuts, and celery and put them in a medium mixing bowl.1 chicken breast, cooked and cubed, 1/4 cup dried cranberries, chopped, 1/4 cup walnuts, chopped, 1 celery stalk, chopped
+- Put the chopped chicken, cranberries, nuts, and celery into a medium bowl.1 chicken breast, cooked and cubed, ¼ cup dried cranberries, chopped, ¼ cup pecans, walnuts, or other nuts, toasted and chopped, 1 celery stalk, chopped fine

 - Serve immediately or store in the refrigerator for up to five days